pettersand/builder/devlog.md

 More learning!
 And ending the day with some project work.
 Continuing where I left off with implementation of user feedback events, as well as basic input validation on the frontend.

+Got even more work done, and finished first draft of the aforementioned features.
+Starting work on the template generation part of the builder process.
+An integral, and quite complex feature...
+Looking forward to it!

 ### Worked On:
 1. Confirmation Dialogue
     - Created component